Fraud and security centre

 Loan-related scams are on the rise

-In the first half of 2023, criminals stole a total of £580 million through fraud and scams.
-Fraudsters are always looking for new ways to trick victims into handing over their details or their cash.
+In 2024, criminals stole a staggering £1.17 billion through fraud and scams - with more than £450 million lost to bank transfer scams alone.
+Fraudsters are constantly finding new ways to trick victims into handing over their details or their cash.

-Knowing popular tricks and techniques used by fraudsters could prevent you from falling for a scam.
+Knowing the popular tricks and techniques used by fraudsters could help prevent you from falling for a scam.

-- Credit score scams: criminals will trick you into handing over your login details for your credit score account, allowing them to make financial applications on your behalf.
-They’ll take the money and leave you paying the debt.
+- Credit score scams: Criminals trick you into handing over your login details for your credit score account, allowing them to make financial applications in your name.
+They’ll take the money and leave you with the debt.

-- Loan fee fraud: you’ll be asked to pay an upfront fee before receiving the loan funds (usually by someone purporting to be from a reputable bank or lender).
-Once the fee’s paid, you won’t ever receive the money you asked to borrow.
+- Loan fee fraud: You’ll be asked to pay an upfront fee before receiving loan funds (usually by someone claiming to be from a reputable bank or lender).
+Once the fee is paid, you won’t receive the money you applied for.

-- Impersonation scams: also known as social engineering scams, fraudsters will contact you pretending to be a representative of a reputable brand or company.
-The aim is to trick you into sharing personal information such as your PIN or full password.
+- Impersonation scams: Also known as social engineering scams, fraudsters pose as representatives from trusted companies or brands.
+Their goal is to trick you into sharing personal information such as your PIN or full password.

-- Investment scams: fraudsters promise you high returns on investments such as cryptocurrency schemes.
-They may even try to convince you to take out a loan to fund the investments.
-You won’t hear from the criminal again once they have your money.
+- Investment scams: Scammers promise high returns on investments, often in cryptocurrency schemes.
+They may even pressure you to take out a loan to fund the investment.
+Once they’ve got your money, you won’t hear from them again.

 Look out for fraudsters impersonating Novuna